METAL 3D Structures Lab

 Tools and Techniques

-The Advanced Experimental Characterization of Additive Materials (AECAM) Lab employs various types of experimental approaches to evaluate the process-structure-property relationships in metal additive manufacturing.
+The Advanced Experimental Characterization of Advanced Materials (AECAM) Lab employs various types of experimental approaches to evaluate the process-structure-property relationships in metal additive manufacturing.
 On the process side, we leverage access to the Advanced Photon Source at Argonne National Lab and in-situ techniques to capture data relevant to the processing of the metallic materials.
 On the structure side, we utilize microstructural characterization techniques and X-ray CT scanning to observe the underlying material structures (microstructures and defects).
 On the property side, we evaluate the material properties at different length-scales, temperatures, and strain rates to characterize the material properties in different regimes.